daffainfo/ctf-writeup/AmateursCTF 2023/zipper/README.md

 > Stare into the zip and the zip stares back.

 ## About the Challenge
-We have been given a zip file that contains a lot of `txt` files
+We were given a zip file that contains a lot of `txt` files

 ![preview](images/preview.png)